 Does the flavor of Tellicherry peppercorns differ from that of black pepper?

 Let’s start by saying that all true peppercorns belong to the Piper nigrum family.
-This means that they are in essence, all the same thing.
+This means that they are, in essence, all the same thing.
 As a result, the flavors are also largely the same.
 True black peppercorns are different from other spices that have the peppercorn name, like pink peppercorns and Szechuan peppercorns.

 In reality, it is very difficult to determine the source of peppercorns since spices may pass through numerous distributors before they get to the consumer.
 These days, the Tellicherry peppercorn designation simply refers to the size.
 Any peppercorn larger than 4.25 mm is a Tellicherry peppercorn regardless of where it came from.
-These peppercorns have been left on the vine to grow larger and to ripen, which gives them more robust and complex flavors when compared to other peppercorns.
+These peppercorns have been left on the vine to grow larger and ripen, which gives them more robust and complex flavors when compared to other peppercorns.

 Can you use one in place of the other?

 Tellicherry peppers are considered the very best variety of black pepper.
-Because they offer a more complex version of the same flavor profile, they can stand in for black peppercorns or pre-ground black pepper easily and will likely improve your enjoyment of any dish that requires black pepper.
+Because they offer a more complex version of the same flavor profile, they can easily stand in for black peppercorns or pre-ground black pepper and will likely improve your enjoyment of any dish that requires black pepper.

 While ordinary black peppercorns do not have the citrus and woodsy notes that Tellicherry peppercorns do, they are still quite flavorful and will do a decent job as a substitute.
 However, you may be able to tell the difference if you have a keen palate.

-When should you use Tellicherry pepper and when should you use black pepper?
+When should you use Tellicherry pepper?
+And when should you use black pepper?